If you seek unique things to do in Tokyo, Maid Cafe is a fun choice. This article is my brief guide to maid cafes and my

 My trip to maid cafes in Tokyo

 “Visiting Akihabara, don’t miss maid cafes!”
 My friends told me when they knew that I was coming to Tokyo.

-It was my third time visiting Tokyo, but the city still had plenty of things that I haven’t discovered.
+It was my third time visiting Tokyo, but the city still had many things that I hadn’t discovered.
 And the maid cafe was one of them.
 So, curious, I went to Akihabara district to give it a try.

 Walking around Akihabara, I saw a few “maid” characters on the streets.
 They stood outside the shop to distribute leaflets and introduced themselves.

 Cure Maid Cafe